autisoid/xWhiteys_SDHLT/README.md

 - *info_portal* and *info_leaf* ared used to create a portal from the leaf the *info_portal* is inside, to the selected leaf the *info_leaf* is inside.
 Forces target leaf to be visible from the current one, making all entities visible.
 - *info_minlights* used to set minlights for textures, works on world geometry too.
 Works similarly to `_minlight` but per-texture.

+### Wad replacement

+- New HLCSG compile parameter `-wadreplace file1 file2` allows you to replace textures from file1.wad to file2.wad, essentially allowing for a different look of a single texture in the map editor and in the game itself.

 ### Textures

 - Support for `%` texture flag, sets the minlight for this texture. **%texname** alone is equivalent to `_minlight 1.0`, while **%`#`texname** where **`#`** is an integer in a range of `0-255`.